Dr Rosalind Haslett

 - Yau MK, Haslett R. The Nightingale's Daughter.
 2013.
 Athens; Thessaloniki: Shonorities: Canterbury Festival.
 In Press.

 - Haslett R. Demarcating Violence in the Dramaturgy of Lisa McGee's Girls and Dolls.
 In: Matthews, G., Goodman, S, ed.
 Violence and the Limits of Representation.
-Basingstoke: Palgrave Macmillan, 2013, pp.90-111.
+Basingstoke, UK: Palgrave Macmillan, 2013, pp.90-111.

 - Haslett R. Architecture and New Play Development at the National Theatre, 1907-2010.
 New Theatre Quarterly 2011, 27(4), 358-367.